Victor Vargas

-Victor Vargas (born 28 March 1952) is a Venezuelan banker and businessman, best known for being the owner and president of the 14th largest private bank in Venezuela, Banco Occidental de Descuento.
+Victor Vargas (born 28 March 1952) is a Venezuelan banker and businessman, best known for being the former owner and president of the 4th largest private bank in Venezuela, Banco Occidental de Descuento.
+The bank was recognized as the fourth largest private financial entity in Venezuela and was noted by reports for climbing the Forbes list of the world's most valuable companies.
+BOD was later intagreted with another financial entity BNC.

 Early life

 Victor Vargas was born into a middle class family in the municipality of Chacao, city of Caracas, Venezuela.
 His mother was the first woman to serve on the Supreme Court of Venezuela.
 His father was a doctor.
 He earned his law degree at Andrés Bello Catholic University.

 Career

 Vargas started his career as a lawyer.